OpenSpace/OpenSpace-Docs/about/releases/changelogs/0.20.1/index.md

 - RenderEngine properties `ShowStatistics`, `StatisticsScale` and `ShowFrameInformation` have been moved to the Debugging Module.
 - **Digital Universe Update**
   - The star positions have been updated, so any custom content that is based on these positions (such as bookmarks) may require updating.
-  - Constellations (Extragalactic) is removed.
+  - Constellations (Extragalactic) are removed.
   - The Dwarfs asset has been split up into White and Brown Dwarfs.
   - The Oort Sphere has been moved into its own asset file.
   - Separate assets for all-sky images: